passportpayments/dotnet/README.md

 * Select the Browse tab.

-* Browse to the folder that contains the assembly you want to reference, select the assembly, and then click OK.
+* Browse to the folder that you just cloned and select PassportPayments.dll, and then click OK.

 * Adding a reference in this way ensures that all file dependencies (debug files, XML document files, and so on) are copied.